top of page

 A Collaboration Between icometrix and RSNA to Standardize ARIA Monitoring

-That’s why our CTO Dirk Smeets, in close collaboration with the Radiological Society of North America (RSNA), Marc Kohli (UCSF), Wende Gibbs (Barrow Neurological Institute), and Ali Tejani (UT Southwestern), led the development of the ARIA Common Data Elements (CDEs) - a standardized set of terminology designed to bring consistency and clarity to ARIA reporting.
+That’s why our CTO Dirk Smeets, in close collaboration with the Radiological Society of North America (RSNA), Marc Kohli (UCSF), Wende Gibbs (Barrow Neurological Institute), and Ali Tejani (UT Southwestern), led the development of the ARIA Common Data Elements (CDEs).
+This standardized set of terminology is designed to bring consistency and clarity to ARIA reporting.

 What the ARIA CDEs Enable